google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> The Firebase Cloud Messaging server key can be found in your project on <a href="https://console.firebase.google.com/">Firebase</a> by clicking the Settings icon in the Navigation panel, clicking <strong>Project settings</strong> and then opening the <strong>Cloud messaging</strong> tab.
+Note: The Firebase Cloud Messaging server key can be found in your project on <a href="https://console.firebase.google.com/">Firebase</a> by clicking the Settings icon in the Navigation panel, clicking <strong>Project settings</strong> and then opening the <strong>Cloud messaging</strong> tab.